 - In addition to using an SD card, it is also possible to update the firmware by transmitting the firmware files to the MFP via a remote connection.
 Since these files are transmitted over public Internet communication paths in some cases, routed through multiple servers before reaching their destination, it is necessary to use the authentication process described above for remote update as well.
-The process for remote updates is virtually the same as that for the SD card-based update described above, with the following differences: - Remote headers are attached to the digital signature before sending the files to the MFP. - If the update is interrupted for some reason, e.g. a power cut before the update is completed, it is possible to retry the update by resending the file. - There are two scenarios in which a remote firmware update can be performed, the process for which is the same (see illustrations below).
-In addition, all of the security features described above are used in each case. - The update is performed by a customer engineer (CE) in the field via a PC. - · The update is performed from the @Remote Center, usually by center personnel or a CE
+The process for remote updates is virtually the same as that for the SD card-based update described above, with the following differences: - Remote headers are attached to the digital signature before sending the files to the MFP. - If the update is interrupted for some reason, e.g. a power cut before the update is completed, it is possible to retry the update by resending the file. - There are three main scenarios in which a remote firmware update is performed, the process for which is the same (see illustrations below).
+In addition, all of the security features described above are used in each case. - The update is performed by a customer engineer (CE) in the field via a PC - The update is performed from the @Remote Center, usually by center personnel or a CE - The update is performed via Web Smart Device Monitor V2, usually by the end user

-Remote Firmware Installation From a Client PC (performed by a CE)
+Remote Firmware Installation From a Client PC

+(performed by a CE)

-Remote Firmware Installation From the @Remote Center
+Remote Firmware Installation from the @Remote Center